bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 72°
-- broken clouds
+- overcast clouds
-- 81% humidity
+- 79% humidity
-- 3 mph wind
+- 12 mph wind
 - 0.61 inches of precipitation in the past 24 hours

 ## Temperature History